Why Technical Manual Translation Is So Important

 From a customer satisfaction standpoint, technical manual translation is a best practice.
 When the user manual is available in their language, customers can use the product safely and have a positive experience.

 Clear instructions also help prevent accidents that can cause legal troubles for your company.
 A manufacturer doing business in Germany learned this the hard way after a mistranslated word, combined with a product defect, led to a lawsuit and a damaged reputation.

 Technical manual translation also enables you to export your product to more markets.

-In fact, depending on the market, availability of the technical documentation in local language may be mandatory: for example, if you are selling your product in Québec, the Charter of the French Language dictates that the manual must be available in French.
+In fact, depending on the market, availability of the technical documentation in the local language may be mandatory: for example, if you are selling your product in Québec, the Charter of the French Language dictates that the instructions manuals and user guides must be available in French.
 Not only can you be fined by the government for non-compliance, but private citizens in Québec can also file for damages.